Simplified Molecular Input Line Entry System: Examples

 % appears in front of the index of ring closure labels above 9; see above.

 Other examples of SMILES

 The SMILES notation is described extensively in the SMILES theory manual provided by Daylight Chemical Information Systems and a number of illustrative examples are presented.
 Daylight's depict utility provides users with the means to check their own examples of SMILES and is a valuable educational tool.

+The OpenSMILES specification also includes a large number of examples with commentary on their acceptance by different implementations.

 Extensions

 SMARTS is a line notation for specification of substructural patterns in molecules.
 While it uses many of the same symbols as SMILES, it also allows specification of wildcard atoms and bonds, which can be used to define substructural queries for chemical database searching.
 One common misconception is that SMARTS-based substructural searching involves matching of SMILES and SMARTS strings.
 In fact, both SMILES and SMARTS strings are first converted to internal graph representations which are searched for subgraph isomorphism.